Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-At Boston Children’s Hospital Neuromuscular Program, we care for infants, children and teens with neuromuscular disorders.
+At Boston Children’s Hospital Neuromuscular Center, we care for infants, children and teens with neuromuscular disorders.

 The neurologists and other specialists in our program are experienced in treating children with muscular dystrophy and other myopathies, neuropathies, motor neuron diseases and neuromuscular junction disorders.

 Our program, one of the first clinics providing comprehensive care for patients with neuromuscular diseases, was established in 1977.
 Today, we continue to offer the highest level of diagnostic and treatment services.

 We constantly work to improve the care we are able to give our patients.
 We conduct numerous clinical studies on neuromuscular diseases, and we are one of five sites in the United States funded by the Muscular Dystrophy Association to conduct multi-center clinical studies on muscular dystrophy.
 Our physicians also have strong ties to research laboratories at Boston Children’s that are finding the molecular underpinnings of neuromuscular diseases and developing potential treatments.

 Our Neuromuscular Center at Boston Children’s Hospital brings together a team of specialists from Neurology, Orthopedic Surgery, Physical Therapy and Genetics, each of whom is experienced in caring for children with neuromuscular disorders.
 We work together to develop a treatment plan that meets your child’s unique needs and maximizes his quality of life.